-Associations are non-profit entities that are created through the agreement of three or more natural and / or legal persons, who undertake to share knowledge, means and activities to achieve goals of general or particular interest.
-To the extent that an association is the product of civil society and maintains an independent functioning, or even (though sometimes it could be forgotten) economic, and in full exercise of the freedom of association and the non-interference or guardianship of the Administration, "the Administration may not adopt preventive or suspensory measures that interfere with the internal life of associations".
+Associations are non-profit entities that are created through the agreement of three or more natural and / or legal persons, who undertake to share knowledge, means and activities to achieve goals of general or particular interest (Art.5).
+To the extent that an association is the product of civil society and maintains an independent functioning, or even (though sometimes it could be forgotten) economic, and in full exercise of the freedom of association and the non-interference or guardianship of the Administration (art.
+4.2) "the Administration may not adopt preventive or suspensory measures that interfere with the internal life of associations".
 Associations can be Non-Governmental Organizations, but not all of them are.

 Within the concept of association fits a varied typology of entities.
-On the one hand, those that can be considered of common regime and, on the other, those of a specific regime that are singularized by the nature of their purposes (political parties; trade unions; business organizations; churches, confessions and religious communities; sports associations; consumer and user associations; and professional associations of members of the Armed Forces, the magistrates, judges and prosecutors).
-Other entities are excluded from the concept, such as foundations, communities of property and owners, civil and mercantile societies, cooperatives, mutual societies, temporary unions of companies and economic interest groups.
-An example to clarify this point: an alumni association is a nonprofit organization that pursues purposes of particular interest to a specific group of people (the alumni that comprise it).
-Therefore, it is not an NGO, nor are many of the associations mentioned above, which pursue a particular interest, not a general one.
+On the one hand, those that can be considered of common regime and, on the other, those of a specific regime that are singularized by the nature of their purposes (political parties; trade unions; business organizations; churches, confessions and religious communities; sports associations; consumer and user associations; and professional associations of members of the Armed Forces, the Civil Guard and magistrates, judges and prosecutors).
+Other entities are excluded from the concept, such as foundations, communities of property and owners, civil and mercantile societies,

 This concept entails the idea of permanence in time, so, despite their apparent simplicity, associations, like any other entity, must have an organizational structure that assumes the functions of government and representation, must have the human and material means necessary for the effective realization of their social purposes and must attend the corresponding administrative management.
-Consequently, with the granting of the founding act, the association acquires legal personality and the capacity to act, without prejudice to its subsequent registration in the competent registry.
+Therefore, with the granting of the founding act, the association acquires legal personality and the capacity to act, without prejudice to its subsequent registration in the competent registry, for the sole purpose of publicity.